totalemail/blog/content/aquarius-0-5.md

 ---
 title: "TotalEmail v0.5: Aquarius"
 date: 2019-06-20
 description: "Version 0.5 is released!
-Named 'Aquarius' after the constellation representing a water bearer, this release XXXXX.
+Named 'Aquarius' after the constellation representing a water bearer, this release improves the robustness and maintainability of the code under the hood of TotalEmail.
 In this blog post, we'll discuss a few of the new things we are most excited about!"
 tags: ["Release Notes", "Voting", "Pytest", "Testing", "Django"]
 ---